module Rtime:Timelines forsig..end

 let run l =

-while true do match Rtime.wakeup l with
+try match Rtime.wakeup l with

-| None -> sleep 0. (* unbounded sleep. *)
+| None -> sleep 0. (* unbounded sleep *)

 | Some d when d > 0. -> sleep d